 Application Information and Instructions

 Application packets will be available in person on the first Tuesday of every month between 8:00am and 4:00pm until December 2020.
 The fee for this packet is $20.00.
 All applications and necessary documents must be turned in by the December 31st, 2020 deadline to be considered for the 2021 apprentice program.
 Applications will not be considered if payment and necessary documents have not been received.
-Applications can also be submitted at no cost on this website until December 31st, 2020.
+Applications can also be submitted at no cost on this website below until December 31st, 2020.
+If submitting online, which is preferred due to COVID-19, you must secure all the documents in PDF format before beginning the application.

 Applications received after the December 31st, 2020 deadline will be considered for the 2022 apprentice program.